-Students and scientists that participate in the Northwest Passage Project aboard the SSV Oliver Hazard Perry (OHP) will be conducting a wide range of research activities during the 2017 expedition into the Canadian Northwest Passage.
+Students and scientists that participate in the Northwest Passage Project will be conducting a wide range of research activities during the 2019 expedition into the Canadian Northwest Passage.

 Science Research Overview

-Increased freshwater in the surface ocean is one impact of a warming Arctic which the Northwest Passage Project team will be investigating.
+Scientists will investigate the increased freshwater storage and export from the upper Arctic ocean due to a warming Arctic.
 As ice melting occurs, increased freshwater is accumulating in the Arctic, resulting in a large freshwater anomaly.
 Freshwater inputs can have dramatic impacts on ocean circulation, particularly when freshwater is discharged into the North Atlantic Ocean from the Arctic.
-The CAA, and particularly Northwest Passage, is one of the principalle conduits for freshwater transport from the Arctic Ocean to the North Atlantic.
+The CAA, and particularly Northwest Passage, is one of the principal conduits for freshwater transport from the Arctic Ocean to the North Atlantic.
 There is uncertainty about the magnitude of the flow of water through the various restricted outlets from the Arctic to the Atlantic.
 One of the pathways for this freshwater transport can be found in the Northwest Passage, where the Northwest Passage Project expedition will take place.

 Chemistry of the melting Arctic and marginal seas: Water column chemistry affecting greenhouse gas fluxes